OPMI/OMOP-2-OPMI/docs/Docs_Readme.md

     - On the first page of the sheet you can also find the overall statistics of the mapping progress as of May 2022.

   - [Omop2Opmi_CDM_Tables_Mastersheet.xlsx](https://github.com/OPMI/OMOP-2-OPMI/blob/main/docs/Omop2Opmi_CDM_Tables_Mastersheet.xlsx).
 This file is used for our intermediate processing.
     - Provides a glimpse of how the mapping work is planned.
-Dark columns are original planned tables in OMOP CDM.
-Red columns are added on top of the existing framework to store definitions and their sources that will eventually be mapped in OPMI.
+    - Dark columns are how the tables are organized in OMOP CDM.
+    - Red columns are added on top of the existing framework to store definitions and their sources that will eventually be mapped in OPMI.